pipes82/AMP_norm_integ/Overview_normalization_integration_AMP_meeting.md

 3. _Our VST is data driven and does not involve heuristic steps, such as a log-transformation, pseudocount addition, or z-scoring._

 4. _...
 Pearson residuals are independent of sequencing depth and can be used for variable gene selection, dimensional reduction, clustering, visualization, and differential expression._

-The sctransform paper showed that the **same constant scaling factor cannot normalize different groups of genes**, by demonstrating the inability of scaling factors to effectively normalize high abundance genes.
-In addition, with log-normalized data, it was observed that **cells with low total UMI counts were found to have much higher variance for the more highly abundant genes,** thereby lowering the variance for other gene groups.

 I would use R code similar to the code below to run sctransform (I also install the glmGamPoi package to improve speed).
 In the code below, I regress out mitochondrial content and cell cycle scores, but I would generally check my data before including these terms: